hazelcast/hazelcast-jet/site/docs/tutorials/custom-sink.md

 execution.
 Since Jet runs on our machine as a standalone cluster in a standalone process we need to give it all the code that we have written.

-For this reason we create a fat jar containing everything we need.
+For this reason we create a jar containing the code from our project.
 All we need to do is to run the build command:

 <!--DOCUSAURUS_CODE_TABS-->